 RAF Typhoon Display Team

-Seen at airshows across the UK during 2014 and 2015 were Typhoons of the RAF painted in the colours of aircraft that served during the Second World War to commemorate two important anniversary's in the force's history.
+Seen at airshows across the UK during 2014 and 2015 were Eurofighter Typhoons of the Royal Air Force painted in the colours of aircraft that served during the Second World War to commemorate two important anniversary's in the force's history.

 These were D-Day and the Battle of Britain.
 This article tells the story of the camouflage schemes chosen.

 During May 2014 RAF Coningsby, Lincolnshire played host to a special event that would see Eurofighter Typhoon (ZK308) unveiled in a scheme to commemorate the 70th anniversary of 'Operation Overlord', more commonly